About location extensions

 Location extensions can help people find your locations by showing your ads with your address, a map to your location or the distance to your business.
 People can then click or tap your extension to get further details about your location on your location page, which includes the most relevant business information all in one place.
 Location extensions may also include a phone number or call button so that users can easily call your business.

 This article provides an overview of location extensions.
 For instructions on how to set up location extensions in your AdWords account, go to Use location extensions.
+You can remove location extensions at any time.
+To learn how, go to Remove location extensions.

 Before you start